 Bowen was a centrist Democrat according to GovTrack's own analysis of bill sponsorship from Bowen’s time serving in the House of Representatives.
+Bowen’s bills had a total of 76 cosponsors in the 97th Congress.

 Use this chart to compare Bowen to other members of the House of Representatives in the 97th Congress on leadership and ideology.